Adamkadaban/howtowincptc/src/reporting/README.md

 - BHIS suggests using word as, even though it's annoying, it's the best in terms of macros + styles + sections + custom dictionary + spellcheck.

-- With word you can have people work in seperate documents and then `Insert > Object > Text` to insert other word docs into your main report doc.
+- With word you can have people work in separate documents and then `Insert > Object > Text` to insert other word docs into your main report doc.

-- You can also use spellcheck as a way to quickly type big block of texts (shorcuts basically).
+- You can also use spellcheck as a way to quickly type big block of texts (shortcuts basically).

 - Tools like LaTeX can also be used if you want more granular control of your template, but can make reporting a lot slower.
 	- Some clients may also specifically request a Word doc.